 Histamine is involved in many types of allergic and inflammatory processes, including immediate and delayed hypersensitivity reactions.
 Histamine imbalances in the body may cause a variety of adverse effects ranging from life-threatening allergic reactions to localised itching, runny nose or hives.

 An excess of histamine may be a result of ingested histamine (from certain foods), released histamine from storage sites in the body due to food or environmental triggers, or a diamine oxidase (DAO) deficiency which is needed for the breakdown of histamine.
 Testing histamine along with diamine oxidase (DAO) levels provides important information that standard food sensitivity tests may not reveal.
-When suspecting food sensitivities, it can be important to also consider histamine intolerance.
+When suspecting food sensitivities, it’s important to also consider histamine intolerance.

 High histamine levels are associated with the following symptoms and conditions: